How to Restore Known Quick Access Folders in Windows 11

 What is Quick Access?

 Quick access is great because you can change it.
 You don’t have to use what Windows thinks is important.
-You can add any folder you want.
-This makes your computer work the way you do.
-It’s about making your computer help you.
+You can add any folder you want, making your computer work how you like.
+It’s all about making your computer help you.

 Pinning Your Favorite Folders to Quick Access